 Key Documents – Description

-BWF Constitution – The fundamental governance document which details the principles and procedures of how the BWF is governed.
+BWF Constitution – The fundamental governance document which details the principles and procedures for how the BWF is governed.
 Amendments to the constitution can only be made by the membership at the AGM.

 Federation Guidelines for Council – Executive Board – Committees – Approved by the Council, this document guides the Council in its work between AGMs.
 This includes decision making bodies and such things as meetings and meeting procedures, duties of the members of Council, Executive Board and Committees, the role of the Committees and Commissions, athlete representatives and the roles of the President and Secretary General.